polyphony-chat/docs/SPECIFICATION.md

 !!! bug "TODO"

-    How does this look API wise?
+    TODO: How does this look API wise?
 E.g., How will it be handled if there are multiple variants for a single message?

 ```